-When the mock up piece was ready, we organized a test welding session at AXO WELDING workshop at the presence of SAIPEM and Third Party inspectors, during which we welded No. 92 tubes on 8 rows.
+When the mock up piece was ready, AXO organized a test welding session at AXO WELDING workshop at the presence of SAIPEM and Third Party inspectors, during which 92 tubes on 8 rows were welded.
 When welding was complete, a group of No. 19 tubes was selected for metallographic/corrosion/macro testing and No. 4 groups of No. 7 tubes each were identified for flaw assessment/mechanical testing according to SAIPEM specification CR-UR-528.
-The position of the selected tubes is shown in the following sketch:
+The position of the selected tubes is shown in the sketch in figure 4: